Expert Psychiatric Anxiety Treatment in Long Beach, CA

 Personalized Care

-- Psychoeducational groups that focus on understanding mental health disorders and their symptoms
+- Psychoeducational Groups – These groups focus on understanding acute psychosis and its symptoms.

-- Therapeutic recreation to develop skills that help you find inner peace (art, painting, music, and animals/pets)
+- Therapeutic Recreation – therapeutic recreation support includes skills that help you find inner peace (art, painting, music, and animals/pets).

 - Patients are placed in groups based on the severity of their symptoms